code-pushup/cli/packages/plugin-bundle-stats/docs/features.md

 #### Formatting

-The trees text content is formatted to get better readability.
+The Trees text content is formatted to get better readability by default.

 ##### Size Formatting